ecow/liroma/README.md

 The red devices configuration and the signal routing should be managed by a the control application

-### Input signals requirements
+### Input requirements
 - The input SHOULD be captured directly in the source digital domain, for instance in files with lossless compression encoding, or directly from the streaming service
 - Analogic sources MUST be sampled at 44.1K 24-bit by high-quality converters
+- Some DRM decoder COULD be provided by the player, even if any DRM SHOULD be removed before to be played by LIROMA.

-> Note that for DRM, Dolby ATMOS encoded sources, at present, cant be processed in the digital domain, so  a dolby ATMOS decoder is needed, and its output MUST be re-sampled back to the digital domain.
+> Note that for DRM protection, Dolby ATMOS encoded sources, at present, can't be processed in the digital domain, so  an HW dolby ATMOS decoder is needed, and its output MUST be re-sampled back to the digital domain.
 In other words, sources protected by DRM must be treated as analogic sources.
 For personal use, some sw allows to remove DRM.
 This apply to Blu Ray to some formats but not yet to dolby ATMOS.

 ### Player system requirements
 - It MUST support DNLA protocol